eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 # A Brief Introduction to Elliptic Curve Cryptography

-Cryptography can often seem like an abstract and theoretical field, but its applications are deeply woven into the fabric of our everyday lives.
+Cryptography can often seem like an abstract subject, but its applications are deeply woven into the fabric of our everyday lives.
 Let's consider a real-world scenario to understand how cryptography, specifically Elliptic Curve Cryptography (ECC), can be used to safeguard critical interactions.

 Alice, a diligent businesswoman, has been abducted and held captive on a remote island.
 Her captors demand a hefty ransom of $1 million for her release.
 With limited options for communication, they provide a single postcard for her to instruct her associate, Bob, to transfer the funds.